This post may contain affiliate links. Please see disclosure policy here.

 - Use your crepe spreader to twirl the batter into a circle.
 This may take a little practice, it’s all in the wrist.
 I hold onto the end of the crepe spreader between my thumb and first finger and pull the spreader behind my hand in a circular motion, turning my wrist as I go.

-Your crepe will be nice and thin and will cook quickly.
-Little bubbles will form on the surface of the crepe.
-Carefully lift the edges of the crepe and turn it over.
+- Watch your crepe and when little bubbles form on the surface, carefully lift the edges of the crepe and turn it over.
 You want it to be a very light golden brown.

 - Sweetened whipped cream